Art in Articulation

 Without properly hearing the transient content on the original recording, your playback will lack the detail and power that was captured.

 This week we look into the effect of poor articulation on tonal transients.
+We’re putting the Art in Articulation.
 These are sonic events that help to give instruments their “voice” and provide the intimacy and impact that make live music events so captivating.
 After all, the pinnacle of high-end music reproduction is achieving the convincing illusion that “you are there!”

 A musical line…